Bokomoko/Iramai-page-demo/README.md

 3. pages/job, (to be build), which is a general job page that introduce all jobs based on skills, levels, etc.
 4. pages/api/sitemap.js, which is used to generate sitemap.xml for SEO purpose.

-The code is based on NextJS as SSR (using static rendering) and Prisma as ORM
+The code is based on NextJS as SSR (using static rendering) and use graphql to fetch data from Turing CMS

 To run nextJS, you need to have node installed (10.13 or later)